 Explicitly mention the resources you own or can access easily for doing a freelance/ moonlight job.
 An employer will not provide these resources.
 And where such resources are provided, the payment can be lower.

-References are vital
+References are Vital

-Regardless whether you are a fresh graduate looking for freelance jobs or a skilled executive wanting extra income, references are extremely important.
+Regardless of whether you are a fresh graduate looking for freelance jobs or a skilled executive wanting extra income, references are extremely important.

 Understandably, this can be a tricky job to set your freelance rates.
 Most people fear the price they quote can sound high.
 Therefore, you may end up quoting low and landing with more work than you can handle.
 Alternatively, you can quote low.
 This too means you will work too much for lesser returns.

 Therefore, it would serve well for you to first survey the market.
-Find out the prevailing rates for the nature of work you are offering.
+Find out the prevailing rates for the nature of the work you are offering.
 Later, weigh it against your expertise and experience to arrive at a realistic figure.

-Remember, freelance and moonlight jobs are generally time bound.
+Remember, freelance and moonlight jobs are generally time-bound.
 Meaning, they have to be completed before the deadline set by your customer.

 Ironically, employers know how much time it would actually take to finish a particular task.
 Yet, they will provide shorter deadlines to freelancers and moonlighters.
 They are not being unfair.